Wargosh/server-shooter/README.md

 # server-shooter
-Test... for a server deployment in nodejs and MongoDB
+Server side for a multiplayer game with Nodejs and Socket.io

-Test... sincronización entre VS Code y GitHub